Migzus/ChinaSpeedrun-Public-Version-/README.md

 The China Speedrun Engine is a bullethell engine, designed to make games in the shmup genre.<br>
 It's lightweight, fast and have a great bullet capacity.
-Foreas, it will use GPU collisions for the bullets.<br>
+Foreas, it will use GPU collisions for the bullets.
+(Potentially, if we have time to implement it)<br>
 It's component based.<br>
 The bullets are also verse in its features.